vinogradoff/vinogradoff.github.io/README.md

 - communication with developers, testers, managers, customers
 - test coordination, test management
 - mentoring of junior testers or project newcomers
-- solving of techical and organizational problems
+- solving of technical and organizational problems
 - devops activites
+- ...and much more!

 **Requirements**